AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

 You can upload various types of assets (including images, PDF files, RAW files, and so on) from your local folder or a network drive to AEM Assets.

+   >[!NOTE]
+   >
+   >In Dynamic Media - Scene7 mode, you can only upload assets whose file sizes are 2 GB or less.

 You can choose to upload assets to folders with or without a processing profile assigned to them.

 For folders that have a processing profile assigned, the profile name appears on the thumbnail in the card view.
 In the list view, the profile name appears in the **Processing Profile** column.
 See [Processing Profiles](processing-profiles.md).